Comedian (character)

-The Comedian (Edward Morgan Blake) is a fictional character who debuted in the graphic novel limited series Watchmen, published by DC Comics.
+The Comedian (Edward Morgan "Eddie" Blake) is a fictional character who debuted in the graphic novel limited series Watchmen, published by DC Comics.
 The Comedian was created by writer Alan Moore with artist Dave Gibbons.
-As with most of the main characters in the series, he was an analogue for a Charlton Comics character, in this case the Peacemaker.
+As with most of the main characters in the series, he was an analogue for a Charlton Comics character; in this case, the Peacemaker.
 Moore imagined the Comedian as a mix between the Peacemaker with "a little bit of Nick Fury" and "probably a bit of the standard Captain America patriotic hero-type".